tomalrussell/nismod_teaching_kit/docs/lecture_16/Lecture_16.4.md

----
-title: Mini-Lecture 16.4 - Nature-based solutions for urban cooling
+# Mini-Lecture 16.4 - Nature-based solutions for urban cooling
-keywords:
--   Nature-based solutions
--   Urban heat island effect
--   Natural urban cooling
-authors:
--   Amelie Paszkowski

----

 This mini-lecture introduces the challenges faced with increasing temperatures in urban areas.
 Different nature-based solutions that can